CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

-# Lab 09: Create a Power BI Dashboard
+# Lab 12: Create a Power BI Dashboard

 ## Lab scenario

-In this lab you will create the **Sales Monitoring** dashboard.
+In this lab you will create the **Sales Monitoring** dashboard in the Power BI service using an existing report.

 In this lab you learn how to: